 “Now I’m much more comfortable being on camera, and it takes way less time.”

-With multiple videos under his belt, he feels confident helping others produce better 1-to-1 videos.
-His top 3 pieces of advice are:
+With multiple videos under his belt, Harper feels confident helping others produce better 1-to-1 videos.
+Here are his top three tips:

 - Place your camera at eye-level.
 Too high is better than too low.

-“I made this video explaining embed links that’s about 6 minutes long,” he explains.
+“I made this video explaining embed links that’s about six minutes long,” he explains.
 “For that one, I wrote a rough outline to keep my explanation concise and organized.”

 Thanks to a small investment (~$200) in his home studio, he began making more polished custom videos:

-His home setup now includes the following (he graduated from a desk lamp to a camera light since recording that test video above):
+His home setup now includes the following (he graduated from a desk lamp to a camera light since recording the test video above):

-“When it comes to [communicating technical concepts or processes], videos are the best,” says Harper.
+“Videos are the best for communicating technical concepts or processes,” says Harper.
 “Especially when I see that a customer doesn’t have a lot of confidence regarding the technical side of an issue, I like to show them exactly what they need to do.”

 “After watching the video, they usually realize that it’s not as complicated as they thought,” he says.